 Because of the simplicity of lunar mineralogy, lunar rocks have predictable chemical compositions.
 Nearly all the aluminum is in plagioclase and nearly all the iron and magnesium are in pyroxene, olivine, and ilmenite.
 Thus, on the plot of aluminum concentration (Al2O3 in figure below) versus the concentrations of iron (FeO) plus magnesium (MgO), lunar meteorites (and nearly all Apollo lunar rocks) plot along a line connecting the composition of plagioclase and the average composition of the three iron-bearing minerals because these are the only four major minerals in the rock.
 If the composition of a rock does not plot along this line, the rock is almost certainly not a lunar rock.

-On Earth, the silica (SiO2) concentration of igneous rocks is used as a first-order chemical classification parameter because it varies widely among different kinds of rocks.
-On the Moon (1) there are no rocks rich in quartz or other silica polymorphs*, (2) in a given rock, particularly breccias, the average concentration of silica in the three main minerals, plagioclase, pyroxene, and olivine, are all about the same, and (3) in highlands rocks ilmenite is usually present only in small amounts (<3%), so silica concentrations of common lunar rocks vary by only a small amount.
-In lunar meteorites, SiO2 concentrations span the narrow range from 43% to 47%.
-Because aluminum varies by more than a factor of 3, however, aluminum is more useful as a chemical classification parameter.
+On Earth, the silica (SiO2) concentration of igneous rocks is used as a first-order chemical classification parameter because it varies widely (0-100%) among different types of rocks.
+On the moon (1) there are no rocks rich in quartz or other silica polymorphs*, (2) in a given rock, particularly breccias, the average concentration of silica in the three main minerals, plagioclase, pyroxene, and olivine, are all about the same, and (3) in highlands rocks ilmenite is usually present only in small amounts (<3%), so silica concentrations of common lunar rocks vary by only a small amount.
+In lunar meteorites, for example, SiO2 concentrations span the narrow range from 43% to 47% (see Fig. 1 here).
+Because aluminum concentrations vary by more than a factor of 25 in lunar rocks, aluminum is more useful as a chemical classification parameter.
 (Titanium is used in mare basalts.)
-Similarly, among nearly all common lunar rocks calcium concentrations vary by a factor of 2, from 10% to 20% as calcium oxide (CaO).
+Similarly, among nearly all common lunar rocks calcium concentrations vary by only a factor of 2, from 10% to 20% as calcium oxide (CaO).
 This is much less than the range in terrestrial rocks.
-A rock with silica or calcium oxide concentrations substantially outside these ranges is almost certainly not a lunar rock.
+A rock with silica or calcium oxide concentrations outside these ranges is almost certainly not a lunar rock.

-The element chromium is in greater concentration in lunar rocks than most Earth rocks (bottom plot here).
+The element chromium (Cr) is in greater concentration in lunar rocks than most Earth rocks (see Figure 11 here).
 Chromium concentrations in mare basalts range from 0.14% to 0.44% (as Cr).
 Even the feldspathic lunar meteorites, with 0.05-0.09% Cr, are considerably richer in chromium than is the average terrestrial crust (~0.01%).

-Concentrations of the alkali elements (potassium, sodium, rubidium, and cesium) are 10 to 100 times lower in lunar rocks than terrestrial rocks.
+Concentrations of the alkali elements (potassium, sodium, rubidium, and cesium) are 10 to 100 times lower in lunar rocks than in terrestrial rocks (see Figures 9 and 10 here).
 Terrestrial sedimentary rocks often contain sulfide minerals like pyrite.
-Sulfide minerals are rare in lunar rocks and elements such as copper, zinc, arsenic, selenium, silver, mercury, and lead which are often found in sulfide minerals occur in very low abundances in lunar rocks.
+Sulfide minerals are rare in lunar rocks and elements such as copper, zinc, arsenic, selenium, silver, mercury, and lead, which are often found in sulfide minerals, occur in very low abundances in lunar rocks – so low that they are usually not reported at all.
 Low concentrations of alkali elements and sulfide-loving (chalcophile) elements are one of the most characteristic features of lunar rocks.

-As noted above, there are known exceptions to the generalizations, and we lunatics certainly hope that we haven’t discovered all the minerals and rock types that occur on the Moon.
+As noted above, there are known exceptions to the generalizations, and we lunatics certainly hope that we have not discovered all the minerals and rock types that occur on the moon.
 However, known samples of unusual composition and mineralogy are rare and usually occur only as small (<1 gram) clasts in breccias or in the soil.
-We have no reason to suspect, based on data obtained from orbit on the Clementine and Lunar Prospector missions, that any region of the Moon is rich in types of rocks significantly different from those we know about or postulate might exist.
-Most ore-forming processes on Earth involve water, so we would not expect any hidden ore deposits on the Moon.
-Keep in mind that if more than 400 lunar meteorites have been blasted off the Moon and found on Earth, then at any given point on the lunar surface there can be rocks from any other point.
-For this reason, the fact that the lunar surface was “poorly sampled” by the Apollo and Luna missions is in itself not a good reason to suspect that rocks vastly different from those that we have studied exist at unsampled points on the Moon.
+We have no reason to suspect, based on data obtained from orbit (Clementine, Lunar Prospector, Kaguya, Chandrayaan missions) that any region of the moon is rich in types of rocks significantly different from those we that know about or postulate might exist.
+Most ore-forming processes on Earth involve water, so we would not expect any hidden ore deposits on the moon.
+Keep in mind that if more than 600 lunar meteorites have been blasted off the moon and found on Earth, then at any given point on the lunar surface there can be rocks from any other point.
+For this reason, the fact that the lunar surface was “poorly sampled” by the Apollo and Luna missions is in itself not a good reason to suspect that rocks vastly different from those that we have studied exist at unsampled points on the moon.
 Tens of thousands of lunar rocks and rocklets have been studied since the Apollo missions.
-It is highly unlikely that any yet-unfound lunar meteorite will differ substantially in the minerals it contains or in its geochemical character from the Apollo lunar rocks and lunar meteorites.
+It is highly unlikely that any yet-unfound lunar meteorite will differ substantially from the Apollo lunar rocks and known lunar meteorites in the minerals it contains or in its geochemical character.

-Any geoscientist (and there have been thousands from all over the world) who has studied lunar samples knows that anyone who thinks the Apollo lunar samples were created on Earth as part of government conspiracy doesn’t know much about rocks.
+Any geoscientist (and there have been thousands from all over the world) who has studied Apollo lunar samples knows that anyone who thinks that the Apollo lunar samples were created on Earth as part of a government conspiracy does not know much about rocks.
 The Apollo samples are just too good.
-They tell a self-consistent story with a complexly interwoven plot that’s better than any story any conspirator could have conceived.
-I’ve studied lunar rocks and soils for 50+ years and I couldn’t make even a poor imitation of a lunar breccia, lunar soil, or a mare basalt in the lab.
+They tell a self-consistent story with a complexly interwoven plot that is better than any story that a conspirator could have conceived.
+I have studied lunar rocks and soils for 50+ years and I could not “make” even a poor imitation of a lunar breccia, lunar soil, or a mare basalt in the lab.
 And with all due respect to my clever colleagues in government labs, no one in “the Government” could do it either, even now that we know what lunar rocks are like.
 Lunar samples show evidence of formation in an extremely dry environment with essentially no free oxygen and little gravity.
-Some have impact craters on the surface and many display evidence for a suite of unanticipated and complicated effects associated with large and small meteorite impacts.
-Lunar rocks and soil contain gases (hydrogen, helium, nitrogen, neon, argon, krypton, and xenon) derived from the solar wind with isotope ratios different than Earth forms of the same gases.
+Some have impact craters on the surface and many display evidence for a suite of unanticipated and complicated chemical and physical effects associated with large and small meteorite impacts.
+Apollo rocks and soils contain gases (hydrogen, helium, nitrogen, neon, argon, krypton, and xenon) derived from the solar wind with isotope ratios different than Earth samples of the same gases.
 They contain crystal damage from cosmic rays.
-Lunar igneous rocks have crystallization ages, determined by techniques involving radioisotopes, that are older than any known Earth rocks.
+Apollo igneous rocks have crystallization ages, determined by techniques involving radioisotopes, that are older than any known Earth rocks.
 (Anyone who figures out how to fake that is worthy of a Nobel Prize.)
-It was easier and cheaper to go to the Moon and bring back some rocks than it would have been to create all these fascinating features on Earth.
+It was easier and cheaper to go to the moon and bring back some rocks and soil than it would have been to create all these fascinating features on Earth.